 - i.
-Upon receipt of a complaint, the Office of the Superintendent of Public Instruction may OSPI may initiate an investigation, which may include conducting an independent on-site review.
-OSPI may also investigate additional issues related pursuant to the complaint that were not included in the initial complaint or appeal to the superintendent or board.
-WAC 392-190-075. - ii.
-Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with RCW 28A.642.010 or Chapter 392-190, WAC andor OSPI's guidelines for prohibiting discrimination in Washington public schools. - ii.iii.
+Upon receipt of a complaint, OSPI may initiate an investigation pursuant to WAC 392-190-075. - ii.
+Following the investigation, OSPI will make an independent determination as to whether the district has failed to comply with Chapter 392-190 WAC or OSPI's guidelines for prohibiting discrimination in Washington public schools. - iii.
 OSPI will issue a written decision to the complainant and the district that addresses each allegation in the complaint and any other noncompliance issues it has identified.
-The written decision will include corrective actions deemed necessary to correct noncompliance and any documentation the district must provide to demonstrate that corrective action has been completed. - iii.iv.
-AllState regulations provide that all corrective actions must be completed within the timelines established by OSPI in the written decision unless OSPI grants an extension.
-If timely compliance is not achieved, OSPI may take action including, but not limited to, referring the district to appropriate state or federal agencies empowered to order compliance.

-iv.v.
-A complaint may be resolved at any time when, before the completion of the investigation, the district voluntarily agrees to resolve the complaint. -OSPI may provide technical assistance and dispute resolution methods to resolve a complaint.
+The written decision will include corrective actions deemed necessary to correct noncompliance and any documentation the district must provide to demonstrate that corrective action has been completed. - iv.
+State regulations provide that all corrective actions must be completed within the timelines established by OSPI in the written decision unless OSPI grants an extension.
+If timely compliance is not achieved, OSPI may take action including, but not limited to, referring the district to appropriate state or federal agencies empowered to order compliance. - v.
+A complaint may be resolved at any time when, before the completion of the investigation, the district voluntarily agrees to resolve the complaint.
+OSPI may provide technical assistance and dispute resolution methods to resolve a complaint.

-1.4.Level Four-Administrative Hearing (Level Four)
+4. Administrative Hearing (Level Four)

-A complainant or school district that desires to appeal theOSPI's written decision of the Office of the Superintendent of Public Instruction may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of that office's writtensuch decision.
-OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedures Procedure Act, Chapter 34.05; RCW.
+A complainant or school district that desires to appeal OSPI's written decision may file a written notice of appeal with OSPI within thirty (30) calendar days following the date of receipt of such decision.
+OSPI will conduct a formal administrative hearing in conformance with the Administrative Procedure Act, Chapter 34.05 RCW.

-B.D.
-Mediation
+D. Mediation

-At any time during the discrimination complaint procedure set forth in WAC 392-190-065 through 392-190-075, athe district may, at its own expense, offer mediation.
-The complainant and the district may agree to extend the discrimination complaint process deadlines in order to pursue mediation.
+At any time during the complaint procedure set forth in WAC 392-190-065 through -075, the district may, at its own expense, offer mediation.
+The complainant and the district may agree to extend the complaint process deadlines in order to pursue mediation.

-The purpose of mediation is to provide both the complainant and the district an opportunity to resolve disputes and reach a mutually acceptable agreement through the use of an impartial mediator.
-Mediation must be voluntary and requires the mutual agreement of both parties.
+The purpose of mediation is to provide both the complainant and the district an opportunity to resolve disputes and reach a mutually acceptable agreement through use of an impartial mediator.
+Mediation must be voluntary and requires the agreement of both parties.
 It may be terminated by either party at any time during the mediation process.
-It may not be suedused to deny or delay a complainant's right to utilize the complaint procedures.
+It may not be used to deny or delay a complainant's right to utilize the complaint procedures.